priyanshusingh-in/AIdo-backend/README.md

 ## 🚀 Features

 - **Natural Language Processing**: Convert natural language prompts to structured scheduling data using Google Gemini AI
+- **Relative Time Support**: Automatically calculate actual dates and times from relative expressions like "in 2 minutes", "in 1 hour", "in 3 days"
 - **Comprehensive Scheduling**: Support for meetings, reminders, tasks, and appointments
 - **RESTful API**: Full CRUD operations for schedules
 - **Type Safety**: Built with TypeScript for better development experience